hisaylama/hisaylama.github.io/index.md

 ---
 Hi, I'm Hisay Lama.
 I'm a Physicist working at the Imperial College London, U.K.

 I’m interested in *quantitative research* that enables researcher to understand the properties of *complex systems* including the soft-materials using the principle of physics.
-Here, I share the research projects pertianing to *Machine Learning* and *Statistical Physics* its application in finance, complex system and *quantitative image-processing*.
+Here, I share the research projects pertianing to *Machine Learning* and *Statistical Physics* its application in *finance*, *complex systems* and *quantitative image-processing*.

 **Here are some of my notable projects:**